-October has not been a great month for fund managers (the people who make the investment decisions that dictate how well your savings and investments perform).
+October wasn’t a great month for fund managers (the people who make the investment decisions that dictate how well your savings and investments perform).

 As you may have seen, there has been a very high-profile resignation as a result of a Sunday Times investigation.
-Unsurprisingly, clients have been asking us questions, so we decided to write this short article outlining what has happened and, more importantly, dealing with any worries clients may have.
+Unsurprisingly, clients have asked us questions, so we decided to write this short article outlining what has happened and, more importantly, dealing with any worries clients may have.

 The Downfall Of Neil Woodford